 Early History of the Duredent family

-Another 161 words (12 lines of text) covering the years 1281 and 1130 are included under the topic Early Duredent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Duredent research.
+Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Duredent History in all our PDF Extended History products and printed products wherever possible.

 Duredent Spelling Variations